apple/turicreate/userguide/sound_classifier/how-it-works.md

-# How Does this Work?
+# How Does This Work?

 Training and making predictions for a sound classifier model is a three stage process:

-1 - Signal preprocessing
+1. Signal preprocessing
-2 - A pretrained neural network is used to extract deep features 3 - A custom neural network is used to make the predictions Details below about each stage.
+2. A pretrained neural network is used to extract deep features
+3. A custom neural network is used to make the predictions

+Details below about each stage.

 ## Signal Preprocessing Pipeline Stage